jamulussoftware/jamulus/docs/TRANSLATING.md

 #### With git command line tools

-The first step is to get the local repo up to date with the upstream master:
+The first step is to get the local repo up to date with the upstream main:

 ```
 cd projectdir/jamulus